khanglanh/workshop-fcj/content/1-Worklog/1.11-Week11/_index.md

 ### Week 11 Objectives:

-- Fully deploy all services required in the project
+- Fully deploy all services defined in the project

 ### Tasks to be carried out this week: